Water Lines & Service Upgrades in Toronto & the GTA

 Trenchless Water Line Replacement

-This compares lower-disruption replacement against open excavation.
+Compares low-disruption replacement against open excavation.

 If you are seeing

-Old lead service material
+Old lead service line

 Best starting path